ncatlab/instiki2git/README.md

 ### Compacting the backup repository

-After committing a large number of revisions, it can be beneficial to run `git gc` in the backup repository.
-This packs and compresses similar blobs.
+The script takes care of compacting the backup repository via `git gc --auto`.
-It can reduce storage by a factor of more than ten.
+Given many similar revisions, this can reduce storage by an order of magnitude.

 ## Tutorial